Nursing, B.S. - Traditional (4 years)

 Admission to Pre-Nursing

-- Students admitted to pre-Nursing may register for NURS 200 - Foundations of Professional Nursing if they achieve a B minus (B-) or higher in BIOL 114 - General Biology, CHEM 170 - Principles of Inorganic and Organic Chemistry, BIOL 241 - Essentials of Anatomy and Physiology I, and CHEM 240 - Biochemistry of the Human Body AND have a cumulative GPA of 3.0 or higher.
+- Students admitted to pre-Nursing may register for NURS 200 - Foundations of Professional Nursing if they achieve a B minus (B-) or higher in BIOL 114 - Introduction to Cellular Biology, CHEM 170 - Introduction to General, Organic, and Biochemistry I, CHEM 172 - Introduction to General, Organic, and Biochemistry II, BIOL 241 - Essentials of Anatomy and Physiology I , AND have a cumulative GPA of 3.0 or higher.

 - Transfer students’ grades previously earned in biology and chemistry are assessed by the undergraduate director, in consultation with the Admissions Department and the Natural Science chairpersons when transcripts are reviewed as part of the application process to the Nursing major.

-- Students must have achieved a B minus (B-) or higher in any science courses to be transferred in to the program, if taken after August 2014.
+- Students must have achieved a B minus (B-) or higher in any science courses to be transferred in to the program.

-- Grades of B minus (B-) or higher in all sciences including BIOL 114 - General Biology, CHEM 170 - Principles of Inorganic and Organic Chemistry, BIOL 241 - Essentials of Anatomy and Physiology I, BIOL 242 - Essentials of Anatomy and Physiology II, CHEM 240 - Biochemistry of the Human Body, and NURS 200 - Foundations of Professional Nursing
+Grades of B minus (B-) or higher in all sciences including BIOL 114 - Introduction to Cellular Biology, CHEM 170 - Introduction to General, Organic, and Biochemistry I, CHEM 172 - Introduction to General, Organic, and Biochemistry II, BIOL 241 - Essentials of Anatomy and Physiology I , BIOL 242 - Essentials of Anatomy and Physiology II and NURS 200 - Foundations of Professional Nursing

 - Cumulative GPA of 3.0 or higher